IV Ketamine Infusions at Relief Mental Health

 • The infusion itself will last 45 minutes.

-The full appointment – infusion plus observation – lasts about an hour and a half.
+Typically, the full appointment – infusion plus observation – lasts about an hour and a half.
 The entire experience is designed for the comfort and safety of our patients.
 Our compassionate providers curate the experience to maximize the cognitive and therapeutic benefits while patients relax in a comfortable chair in a peaceful, soothing environment.

 Because one potential side-effect of treatment with IV ketamine may be drowsiness, it’s important for patients to arrange transportation support to and from each IV ketamine infusion session.